Systemd-sysext

 Flatcar Container Linux bundles various software components with fixed versions together into one release.
 For users that require a particular version of a software component this means that the software needs to be supplied out of band and overwrite the built-in software copy.
 In the past Torcx was introduced as a way to switch between Docker versions.
 Another approach we recommended was to store binaries in /opt/bin and prefer them in the PATH.

-The systemd project announced the portable services feature to address deploying custom services.
+For long time already, the systemd project provided the portable services feature to address deploying custom services.
 However, since it only covered the service itself without making the client binaries available on the user, it didn’t really fit the use case fully.
 The systemd-sysext feature finally provides a way to extend the base OS with a /usr overlay, thereby making custom binaries available to the user.
 While systemd-sysext images are not really good yet at including systemd units, Flatcar ships ensure-sysext.service as workaround to automatically load the image’s services.
 Systemd-sysext is supported in Flatcar versions ≥ 3185.0.0 for user provided sysext images.

 Torcx deprecation

-Since systemd-sysext is a more generic and maintained solution than Torcx, it will replace Torcx.
-Flatcar releases after major version 3760 will not ship torcx at all.
-Starting from Flatcar version 3185.0.0 we encourage you to migrate any Torcx usage and convert your Torcx image with the convert_torcx_image.sh helper script from the sysext-bakery repository, mentioned later in this document.
+Since systemd-sysext is a more generic and maintained solution than Torcx, it replaced Torcx since Flatcar version 3794.0.0 and the last major version to include Torcx was 3760.
+Any Torcx usage should be migrated by converting your Torcx image with the convert_torcx_image.sh helper script from the sysext-bakery repository, mentioned later in this document.
+The inbuilt Docker and containerd versions can be disabled which is also showed further below.

 The sysext format